Aura-healthcare/detect-teppe-doc/docs/project-overview.md

 # Project Overview

-AURA (Automated Unobtrusive Response for Alerting) is an open-source, collaborative, non-profit project.
+AURA is an open-source, collaborative, non-profit project.
 Our mission is to develop a connected device that detects early signs of seizures to alert patients and caregivers.

-## Project Goals

-1. :heart: Improve quality of life for people with epilepsy
-2. :moneybag: Create an affordable and accessible solution
-3. :people_holding_hands: Foster a community of clinicians, developers, researchers, and users
-4. :rocket: Continuously improve the technology through open collaboration

 ## Living Lab and Open Science Approach

-The [La Teppe](https://www.teppe.org/Presentation) medical facility serves as a unique Living Lab in France, allowing us to:
+[The La Teppe](https://www.teppe.org/Presentation) medical facility serves as a unique Living Lab[^1] in France, allowing us to:

-1. Test patient adoption of the connected patch
+1. :test_tube: Test patient adoption of the connected patch
-2. Validate the effectiveness of the seizure detection system in real-world conditions
+2. :microscope: Validate the effectiveness of the seizure detection system in real-world conditions
-3. Quickly evaluate the integration of these medical devices into medical practices and patient care
+3. :stethoscope: Quickly evaluate the integration of these medical devices into medical practices and patient care

+[^1]: A "Living Lab" is a methodology where citizens, residents, and users are considered key actors in research and innovation processes.

 Our project follows an Open Science approach, which enables: